Sodium-ion battery: Cathodes

+SIBs can use more affordable materials in their construction, such as generally cheaper cathode materials like manganese and iron, and the use of aluminium collectors instead of copper ones in LIBs.

 Oxides

 Many layered transition metal oxides can reversibly intercalate sodium ions upon reduction.
 This is conventionally understood to occur through a change in oxidation state of the transition metal cations in the oxide lattice.
-However in recent years, the understanding of sodium insertion and removal in these lattices has shifted, and it is now appreciated that anionic redox plays a determining role in sodium-ion battery cathodes, particularly those containing Manganese, which does not change its oxidation state during cycling.
+However, in recent years, the understanding of sodium insertion and removal in these lattices has shifted, and it is now appreciated that anionic redox plays a determining role in sodium-ion battery cathodes, particularly those containing Manganese, which does not change its oxidation state during cycling.
 Sodic transition metal oxides typically have a higher tap density and a lower electronic resistivity, than other cathode materials (such as phosphates).
 Due to a larger size of the Na^{+} ion (116 pm) compared to Li^{+} ion (90 pm), cation mixing between Na^{+} and first row transition metal ions (which is common in the case of Li+) usually does not occur.
 Thus, low-cost iron and manganese oxides can be used for Na-ion batteries, whereas Li-ion batteries require the use of more expensive cobalt and nickel oxides.
 The drawback of the larger size of Na^{+} ion is its slower intercalation kinetics compared to Li^{+} ion and the presence of multiple intercalation stages with different voltages and kinetic rates.